makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/usb-cdc-acm.md

 	screen /dev/cu.usbmodemF09F05D94F451 115200
 	```

 3. Send test data from the second terminal to the module.
-Observe that the RED LED will blink and the debugger COM port will print the test data:
+Observe that the GREEN LED will blink and the debugger COM port will print the test data:

 	![](assets/images/usb-cdc-acm-logging.webp)